kshedden/randomization/README.md

 3. Navigate to https://console.cloud.google.com to create a project.
 More detailed instructions are [here](https://cloud.google.com/appengine/docs/go/gettingstarted/uploading).
+At this page you will be able to choose an application id that will become part of the URL of your web application.

-Note that you will need to edit the "app.yaml" file in the local copy of the randomization source code -- replace "randomization" in the first line of "app.yaml" with the application id that you selected when creating your AppEngine project on-line.
+4. Edit the "app.yaml" file in the `src` directory of your local copy of the randomization source code.
+Replace "randomization" in the first line of "app.yaml" with the application id that you selected in step 3 when creating your AppEngine project on-line.

-4. Deploy your application using `goapp` or `appcfg.py`.
-Note that you must be in the `src` directory of the randomization project when deploying the application.
+5. Deploy your application using the command `goapp deploy` or using `appcfg.py`.
+Both of these commands must be issued from the command line.
+You must be in the `src` directory of the randomization project when deploying the application.
+When you first run `goapp` or `appcfg.py`, your web browser will launch an authentication page where you must agree to link the app to your Google account.

-5. If you call your application "my_randomization", then after deployment it will be available at the URL "my_randomization.appspot.com".
+6. If your application id is "my_randomization", then after deployment it will be available at the URL "my_randomization.appspot.com".
 Note that the first time you install the application it will take a few minutes for AppEngine to build the database indices.
 While this is happening, the application will not be usable.

 ### Customization